foundryvtt/pf2e/CONTRIBUTING.md

 * configure a `foundryconfig.json` file in the root folder of the project with `dataPath` and `systemName` attributes.
 An example can be found in `foundryconfig.example.json`, simply copy it and remove the `.example`, and configure it accordingly.
 The dataPath attribute is your User Data Folder from Foundry and can be found on the Configuration tab on the Setup screen.
 * run `gulp build` to perform a one off compile/build step to setup the dist folder correctly.
 * run `gulp watch` to keep the pf2e system in your Foundry User Data Folder up to date with any coding changes you make in your dev environment.

+Note: we have started to integrate Prettier into this project but it is still early days.
+Please do not submit any merge requests with reformatted / auto-formatted code outside of what you are actively contributing to.
+Unfortunately there is a lot of technical debt in this project and we will be biting it off in small chunks.